 Living Arrangements for Medical Volunteers:

-If you need accommodation upgrades such as air-conditioned rooms we can provide this if you let us know in advance.
-There will be an extra charge for this.
+If you need accommodation upgrades such as private rooms we can provide this if you let us know in advance.
+There may be an extra charge for this.

 Health and Safety :

 When you join our programs you can be assured we have carried out Risk Assessments to identify potential safety and health risks on projects and in the community.
 We share this information with you in our pre departure documents.
 Our local staff are well trained and we provide 24/7 emergency numbers to all participants.